tldr-pages/tldr/pages/common/mongoimport.md

 # mongoimport

-> Imports content from a JSON, CSV, or TSV file into a MongoDB.
+> Imports content from a JSON, CSV, or TSV file into a MongoDB database.
 > More information: <https://docs.mongodb.com/database-tools/mongoimport/>.

 - Import a JSON file into a specific collection: